LadaVilada/customer-support-agent/README.md

 # Thoughtful AI Customer Support Agent

+It helps users with basic questions by retrieving answers from a hardcoded set of responses, using difflib.SequenceMatcher for approximate text matching.

-A modular customer support chatbot with FastAPI backend and Streamlit frontend.
+A modular customer support chatbot with FastAPI backend and clean Streamlit interface allows users to chat with the agent.

 ## 🏗️ Architecture